 Changes in IT strategy and leadership

-Patel, who features in the CIO 100 2021, said that she is looking forward to being part of the new organisation.
+Patel said that she is looking forward to being part of the new organisation.

 “Our role of digitising health and care is recognised as being vitally important, and it makes sense for us all to be together where we can be most effective,” said Patel.
 “Whilst details are still to be worked out, that vital role will certainly remain, and I look forward to continuing to be part of it.”